Frankfurt: Population

 With a population of 763,380 (2019) within its administrative boundaries and of 2,300,000 in the actual urban area, Frankfurt is the fifth-largest city in Germany, after Berlin, Hamburg, Munich and Cologne.
 Central Frankfurt has been a Großstadt (a city with at least 100,000 residents by definition) since 1875.
 With 414,576 residents in 1910, it was the ninth largest city in Germany and the number of inhabitants grew to 553,464 before World War II.
 After the war, at the end of the year 1945, the number had dropped to 358,000.
 In the following years, the population grew again and reached an all-time-high of 691,257 in 1963.
 It dropped again to 592,411 in 1986 but has increased since then.
 According to the demographic forecasts for central Frankfurt, the city will have a population up to 813,000 within its administrative boundaries in 2035 and more than 2.5 million inhabitants in its urban area.

 As of 2015, Frankfurt had 1909 ultra high-net-worth individuals, the sixth-highest number of any city in the world.

 During the 1970s, the state government of Hesse wanted to expand the city's administrative boundaries to include the entire urban area.
 This would have made Frankfurt officially the second-largest city in Germany after Berlin with up to 3 million inhabitants.
 However, because local authorities did not agree, the administrative territory is still much smaller than its actual urban area.

-Moroccan community

-Frankfurt has the largest Moroccan community in Germany, numbering about 8,000 people, and the Rhine-Main area has about 20,000.
-Many Moroccans came as guest workers in the 1970s.